TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.1.3 Superweapon General
 -------------------------
  Balances and Fixes:
- - Superweapon General Sentry Drone build cost reduced from 1000 to 700
+ - [NOTRELEVANT] Superweapon General Sentry Drone build cost reduced from 1000 to 700
- - Superweapon General Comanche build cost reduced from 1800 to 1500
+ - [NOTRELEVANT] Superweapon General Comanche build cost reduced from 1800 to 1500
- - Superweapon General no longer have 3-level Spectre Gunship (now it's AirForce General exclusive)
+ - [NOTRELEVANT] Superweapon General no longer have 3-level Spectre Gunship (now it's AirForce General exclusive)

  AURORA ALPHA:
- - Aurora Alpha now use the white skin with gray patterns (like in early version of Zero Hour) instead using the black Hypersonic Aurora skin.
+ - [NOTRELEVANT] Aurora Alpha now use the white skin with gray patterns (like in early version of Zero Hour) instead using the black
+   Hypersonic Aurora skin.
- - Aurora Alpha weapon damage sightly reduced, but still more powerful than normal Aurora
+ - [NOTRELEVANT] Aurora Alpha weapon damage sightly reduced, but still more powerful than normal Aurora
- - Fixed Aurora Alpha kill veterancy problem.
+ - [IMPROVEMENT] Fixed Aurora Alpha kill veterancy problem.
 Now they will be properly promoted when destroying enemies.

  COLD FUSION REACTOR:
- - Advanced Control Rods upgrade research cost increased from 500 to 600
+ - [NOTRELEVANT] Advanced Control Rods upgrade research cost increased from 500 to 600
- - Advanced Control Rods upgrade research time reduced from 30 to 20 seconds
+ - [NOTRELEVANT] Advanced Control Rods upgrade research time reduced from 30 to 20 seconds

  EMP PATRIOT:
- - EMP Patriot build cost increased from 900 to 1000
+ - [NOTRELEVANT] EMP Patriot build cost increased from 900 to 1000
- - Rebalanced EMP Patriot weapon:
+ - [NOTRELEVANT] Rebalanced EMP Patriot weapon:
    > Weapon damage per missile increased from 15 to 25
    > Attack range reduced from 275 to 225, matching the normal Patriot Missile range
    > Missile firing rate reduced from 100 to 250 miliseconds, matching the normal Patriot Missile speed
    > Disable duration caused by EMP now varies depending on the affected target health
    > No longer able to one-hit-kill aircrafts
- - Fixed EMP Patriot model that use wrong model when constructing or being sold
+ - [IMPROVEMENT] Fixed EMP Patriot model that use wrong model when constructing or being sold

  New Stuff:
- - Biohazard Tech
+ - [NOTRELEVANT] Biohazard Tech
      Infantry version of Ambulance.
 Clean up radiation and toxins and heal nearby infantry.
- - Striker
+ - [NOTRELEVANT] Striker
      Striker Humvee is an anti-armor vehicle for Superweapon General as an equivalent to Crusader.
 Armed with armor-piercing cannon and four missiles.
- - Mechanic
+ - [NOTRELEVANT] Mechanic
      Also known as "Repair Ambulance".
 Replaces Ambulance.
 Repairs nearby vehicles, Also can helps Dozers by finishing left constructions and repair damaged structures.
- - Point Defense Drone
+ - [NOTRELEVANT] Point Defense Drone
      Replaces Battle Drone.
 Repairs parent vehicle.
 Equipped with machinegun and Point Defense Laser.
 Cost 400
- - Pillbox
+ - [NOTRELEVANT] Pillbox
      Returning anti-personnel base defense from Red Alert series.
 Pillbox can covers the anti-infantry role to work together with EMP Patriot.
 Cheap and only requires low power (but NOT disabled when low-powered).
 Requires Cold Fusion Reactor to be built.
  - Advanced Particle Cannon
-     Fires pink laser instead the blue one.
-Smaller size, lower build cost, damages more longer
+     [MAYBE] Fires pink laser instead the blue one.
+     [NOTRELEVANT] Smaller size, lower build cost, damages more longer